|

 "The Close Encounter" in 307 BC

-disciples of the King of Truth.
-From compassion toward thee are we come
+Arhath Mahinda: "Samanas (Buddhist monks) are we, O great king, disciples of the King of Truth.
+From compassion toward thee are we come hither from Jambudipa.
+(India)"

-King Devanam Piya Tissa: "By what way are you come?"
+King Devanampiya Tissa: "By what way are you come?"

-Arahath Mahinda: "Neither by land nor by water are we come"
+Arhath Mahinda: "Neither by land nor by water are we come"

 Mahavamsa, the great chronicle of Ceylon